MatthewMi11er/ansible-role-nginx/README.md

 ## Requirements

 ## Role Variables
-- `nginx_install_type: mainline` will use the mainline debs from nginx.org instead of the standard trusty ones.
-Swithching between sources is not currently supported.
-Future versions may standarize on one source and possible support building from source.
+- `nginx_install_type: mainline`
+   current options are `mainline` to use the [nginx.org deb source](http://nginx.org/en/linux_packages.html) or `ubuntu` to use the default Ubuntu deb source.
+Switching between install types is not currently supported.
+Future versions may standarize on one source and possibly support building from source.
-- `nginx_enable_default_https`
-- `nginx_enable_default_http`
+- `nginx_enable_default_https: false`
+   Set to `true` if you would like to create a default host for https requests.
+To use this you must pass in the appropriate `nginx_private_key` and `nginx_private_key`.
-- `nginx_root`
+- `nginx_enable_default_http: true`
+   Set to `false` fi you do not want create a default host for http requests.

 ## Dependencies